DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

 - I really want to look into replacing the images in the launcher with screenshot pictures instead but i have no idea how to do it just yet

 - possibly making it so you can just choose youre directory once and not have to have the locations hardcoded in per system

+- MASSIVE MAYBE this project was orginally made for Star Citizen's [EAC](https://www.easy.ac/) but their is a chance that it gets renamed and starts being made to work for all [EAC](https://www.easy.ac/) games if possible